VVill-ga/vvill.dev/content/projects/website.md

 ## Site Structure

 If you'd like to read the code that makes up this website, you're in luck!
-All of my code is GNU GPL licensed and hosted on my [Github](https://github.com/VVill-ga/vvill.dev).
+All of my code is GNU GPL licensed and hosted on [Github](https://github.com/VVill-ga/vvill.dev).
 I wrote a README.md file that should walk you through the purpose of each folder and file if you are not familiar with Hugo websites.
 Please read my code and learn from it.
 If you have any questions or suggestions, leave an issue and I'll